Border Community SERVICE

 The mission of Border Community SERVICE (Special Emergency Response Volunteer Initiative for Community Empowerment) of Niagara University is to provide emergency preparedness training to citizens and to encourage their participation in opportunities that enhance regional emergency readiness.
-Border Community SERVICE training for citizen volunteers includes CERT (Community Emergency Response Team training) and MYN (Map Your Neighborhood).
+Border Community SERVICE training for citizen volunteers includes CERT (Community Emergency Response Team) training.

 The project also offers opportunities for trained volunteers to participate in activities designed to enhance regional emergency preparedness.
 BCS works with numerous emergency service partners to plan and participate in training exercises and drills on various preparedness levels.
-Border Community SERVICE volunteers also gain enhanced skills to be assistive in emergency operations such as PODs (Points of Distribution) and Disaster Shelter Management.
+Border Community SERVICE volunteers also gain enhanced skills to assist in emergency operations such as PODs (points of distribution) and disaster shelter management.

 - Community education at block clubs, schools, churches, senior centers and community agencies.